TriM-Organization/bedrock-chunk-diff/README.md

 ## Recover
 To use the database to back to a specific time point for each chunk and generated a available Minecraft game save, use [this](./cmd/recover) tools to help you.

-Note that we pre-built this tool for some of operating system, and please see [Release](https://github.com/TriM-Organization/bedrock-chunk-diff/releases) for more information.
+Note that we pre-built this tool for some of operating system, and please see [latest release](https://github.com/TriM-Organization/bedrock-chunk-diff/releases/latest) for more information.

 Additionally, you can reference these codes to write your own ones, and welcome to contribute more tool for this project.